oasisprotocol/demo-starter/README.md

 deploy your dApp.

-Note: If you use the same MetaMask accounts in your browser and restart the sapphire-dev docker image, don't forget to _clear your MetaMask activity_ each time to fetch correct account nonce.
+Note: If you use the same MetaMask accounts in your browser and restart the sapphire-localnet docker image, don't forget to _clear your MetaMask activity_ each time to fetch correct account nonce.

 ### Production deployment